• Skip to main content

 Layered zucchini parmesan on a white scalloped plate with a skillet in the background and an orange napkin.

-*Spaghetti Squash and Zucchini Pancakes (not shown)
+*Eggplant and Zucchini Lasagna (not shown)

 *Taco-Filled Zucchini Boats (shown below) THIS IS THE PLACE!!